-The reason they’re successful is because they use low leverage.
+The reason they’re successful is that they use low leverage.

 Most cap their leverage at 5:1 but rarely go that high and stay around 3:1.

-The other reason experienced traders succeed is because their accounts are properly capitalized!
+The other reason experienced traders succeed is that their accounts are properly capitalized!

 While learning technical analysis, fundamental analysis, sentiment analysis, building a system, trading psychology are important, we believe the biggest factor on whether you succeed as a forex trader is making sure you capitalize your account sufficiently and trade that capital with smart leverage.